Motia Icon

 types.d.ts

-Files like features.json and tutorial.tsx are only for the interactive tutorial and are not part of Motia's project structure.
+Files like features.json and tutorial/tutorial.tsx are only for the interactive tutorial and are not part of Motia's project structure.

 All code examples in this guide are available in the build-your-first-app repository.

-You can follow this guide to learn how to build a REST API with Motia step by step, or you can clone the repository and dive into our Interactive Tutorial to learn by doing directly in the Workbench.
+You can follow this guide to learn how to build a REST API with Motia step by step, or clone the repository and get started immediately.

 Creating Your First Endpoint